 Anna Clark

-The Life Summary of Anna
+Brief Life History of Anna

 When Anna Clark was born in 1733, in Haddam, Middlesex, Connecticut, United States, her father, William Clark, was 33 and her mother, Judith Sutliff, was 29.
 She married Joel Hubbard on 25 July 1753, in Haddam, Middlesex, Connecticut, United States.
 They were the parents of at least 7 sons and 7 daughters.
-She died on 18 June 1811, in her hometown, at the age of 78, and was buried in Old Ponset Cemetery, Haddam, Middlesex, Connecticut, United States.
+She died on 18 June 1811, in her hometown, at the age of 78, and was buried in Old Ponset Cemetery, Higganum, Haddam, Middlesex, Connecticut, United States.

 Photos and Memories (2)